chipoglesby/chipoglesby.github.io/projects/index.md

 date: 2017-08-04
 layout: page
 slug: projects
-title: Projects
+title: Current Data Science Projects
 excerpt: "Current Data Science Projects"
 ---
-# Current Data Science Projects:

 Overview: Different analysis that I've been working on lately.
 I usually try to finish one project before I start another one, but there's just so much data to analyze!